Members' Frequently Asked Questions

 We don’t print the member number (or customer number) on the electric bill.
 If you’re asking in regards to the trustee election and you need your member number to complete your ballot, you should see that your member number is printed in the Instructions area of the voting materials you received.
 Also, if you call our office we can provide your member number, 1-800-962-3830.

 No, Midwest Electric does not offer rebates for old refrigerators.
+We do, however, offer rebates on new refrigerators and freezers.
+You can learn more about all our rebates here.

 Multiple independent studies have shown smart meters are safe – and much safer than cell phones, laptops, microwave ovens and other common household items.
 This page on our website has links to various research.